fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Ubuntu image

-The command you just used to run the ubuntu container, _docker container run -it ubuntu bash_, contains a few additions to our hello-world.
+The command you just used to run the ubuntu container, _docker container run -it ubuntu bash_, contains a few additions to the previously run hello-world.
 Let's see the --help to get a better understanding.
 I'll cut some of the output so we can focus on the relevant parts.

 ```bash
 $ docker container run --help